Wildwood Co-op

 Classroom Structure

-• Gathering Time: Hymn Study
+• Gathering Time: Hymn and/or Folksong

-• Block 1: Spanish, Nature Study, Shakespeare, Poetry
+• Block 1: Literature/Shakespeare, Nature Study, Geography

-• Gathering Time: Folksong & Folkdance
+• Gathering Time: Folkdance

 • Citizenship/Economics